 TIME magazine named Dean Karnazes as one of the “Top 100 Most Influential People in the World.”
 Men’s Fitness hailed him as the fittest man on the planet.
-An internationally recognized endurance athlete and bestselling author, Dean has pushed his body and mind to inconceivable limits.
+An internationally recognized endurance athlete and best-selling author, Dean has pushed his body and mind to inconceivable limits.
 Among his many accomplishments, he has run 350 continuous miles, foregoing sleep for three nights.
 He’s run across Death Valley in 120 degree temperatures, and he’s run a marathon to the South Pole in negative 40 degrees.
 On ten different occasions, he’s run a 200-mile relay race solo, racing alongside teams of twelve.
 Dean has swum the San Francisco Bay, scaled mountains, bike raced for 24-hours straight, and surfed the gigantic waves off the coast of Hawaii and California.
 His long list of competitive achievements include winning the world’s toughest footrace, the Badwater Ultramarathon, running 135 miles nonstop across Death Valley during the middle of summer.

-His first book, Ultramarathon Man: Confessions of an All-Night Runner, was a National Bestseller and the #7 selling sports book worldwide.
-His most recent work, 50/50 - How to Achieve Super Endurance, has received widespread acclaim as a story of both inspiration and aspiration.
+His first book, Ultramarathon Man: Confessions of an All-Night Runner, was a national bestseller and the #7 selling sports book worldwide.
+His recent titled, 50/50: How to Achieve Super Endurance and Run!
+26 Stories of Blisters and Bliss, have received widespread acclaim as a story of both inspiration and aspiration.